gristlabs/grist-help/help/en/docs/col-types.md

 `Delete` key to navigate and delete choices, or simply click the delete icon when hovering your cursor over a choice.

+!!! note "Filtering Choice and Choice List columns' dropdown lists"
+    When entering data into a Choice or Choice List column you will see a dropdown list of all available choices.
+Sometimes it would be useful to filter the dropdown list based on a condition, such as the value in another cell.
+Writing conditions to filter choice dropdown lists is similar to [filtering reference column's dropdown lists](col-refs.md#filtering-reference-choices-in-dropdown).

 ## Reference columns

 This sets up a cross-reference to another table.
 You can specify the